-A. DISCOVERY

-- 1. Counsel for the government and defendants agreed to voluntarily provide Jencks Act material at least 14 days prior to trial. - 2.
-This proceeding constitutes a specific request by the defense and the government for all information covered by this proceeding.
-In addition, during the conference, defense counsel requested all discovery to which defendant may be entitled pursuant to the Federal Rules of Criminal Procedure, the Federal Rules of Evidence and the United States Constitution.
-The government requested reciprocal discovery to which it is entitled pursuant to the Federal Rules of Criminal Procedure, the Federal Rules of Evidence and the United States Constitution.
-The government requested reciprocal discovery to which it is entitled pursuant to the Federal Rules of Criminal Procedure, the Federal Rules of Evidence and the United States Constitution.

 II.
+DISCOVERY

+At the arraignment, defense counsel requested all discovery to which the Defendant may be entitled pursuant to the Federal Rules of Criminal Procedure, the Federal Rules of Evidence, and the United States Constitution.
+The government requested all reciprocal discovery to which it is entitled pursuant to the Federal Rules of Criminal Procedure, the Federal Rules of Evidence, and the United States Constitution.
+Counsel for the Government and the Defendant agreed to voluntarily provide Jencks Act material at least ten days prior to trial.
+The Government stated that this case will proceed via voluntary discovery.
+The following discovery deadlines apply unless otherwise ordered by the Court.2

+III.
 DISCOVERY PROVIDED BY THE GOVERNMENT

-Within ten days from the date of this Order, the government shall disclose or make available for inspection, copying or photographing to defense counsel, the following information within the possession, custody and control of the government or the existence of which is known or by the exercise of due diligence may become known to the attorney for the government:
+Within ten days from the date of this Order, the Government shall disclose or make available for inspection, copying or photographing to defense counsel, the following information within the possession, custody and control of the Government or the existence of which is known or by the exercise of due diligence may become known to the attorney for the Government:

-A. CONVICTIONS
+A. Convictions

-- 1. A copy of the prior criminal record of the defendant, if any, which is within the possession, custody, or control of the government, the existence of which is known, or by the exercise of due diligence may become known, to the attorney for the government. - 2.
-A copy of the defendant's prior felony convictions which the government intends to use for impeachment.
+- 1. A copy of the prior criminal record of the Defendant, if any, which is within the possession, custody, or control of the Government, the existence of which is known, or by the exercise of due diligence may become known, to the attorney for the Government. - 2.
+A copy of the Defendant's prior felony convictions which the Government intends to use for impeachment.

-B. STATEMENTS
+B. Statements

-- 1. Any written or recorded statement, or copy thereof, made by the defendant which is within the possession, custody, or control of the government, the existence of which is known, or by the exercise of due diligence may become known, to the attorney for the government. - 2.
-The substance of any oral statement made by the defendant whether before or after arrest, to an attorney for the government, a Federal agent, or any other law enforcement officer. - 3.
-The recorded testimony of the defendant before a Grand Jury which relates to the offense charged.
+- 1. Any written or recorded statement, or copy thereof, made by the Defendant which is within the possession, custody, or control of the Government, the existence of which is known, or by the exercise of due diligence may become known, to the attorney for the Government. - 2.
+The substance of any oral statement made by the Defendant whether before or after arrest, to an attorney for the Government, a Federal agent, or any other law enforcement officer. - 3.
+The recorded testimony of the Defendant before a Grand Jury which relates to the offense charged.

-C. OTHER DISCOVERY
+C. Other Discovery

-- 1. Any books, papers, documents, photographs, tangible objects, buildings or places, or copies or portions thereof, which are within the possession, custody or control of the government and which are material to the preparation of the defendant's defense or are intended for use by the government as evidence in chief at the trial, or were obtained from or belong to the defendant. - 2.
-Any results or reports of physical or mental examinations, and of scientific tests or experiments, or copies thereof, which are within the possession, custody or control of the government, the existence of which is known, or by the exercise of due diligence may become known, to the attorney for the government, and which are material to the preparation of the defense or are intended for use by the government as evidence in chief at the trial.
+- 1. Any books, papers, documents, photographs, tangible objects, buildings or places, or copies or portions thereof, which are within the possession, custody or control of the Government and which are material to the preparation of the Defendant's defense or are intended for use by the Government as evidence-in-chief at the trial, or were obtained from or belong to the defendant. - 2.
+Any results or reports of physical or mental examinations, and of scientific tests or experiments, or copies thereof, which are within the possession, custody or control of the Government, the existence of which is known, or by the exercise of due diligence may become known, to the attorney for the